lesobrod/DigitsPolynomialFactorization/README.md

 Obviously there are patterns in this data, but it is difficult to figure out them yet.
 [Mathematica notebook](PolyFactorsGit.nb)
+Although Python (and eg Julia) is thought to work faster, in this case
+*factorization over integers* is very optimized and fast with Wolfram Language.
 [Detailed data for base 10](Base10.md)